My first quartet concert. I’m nervous as a foal.

 She has written many essays about classical music and presented radio programmes about it, but her choices on Michael Berkeley’s Private Passions, 1998, and Desert Island Discs, 2009, in addition to opera and chamber music, included folksong, Muddy Waters, a mantinada from the island of Crete, and Melina Merkouri singing The Boys from Peiraeus.

-In another life, she has said, she would love to be an opera director – and she wishes she had spent a lifetime learning the oud.
+She has said that in another life she would love to be an opera director.
+And she wishes she had spent a lifetime learning the oud.

 She begins her biographical collection on Beethoven with a poem about the way her parents met – playing music.